Why am I writing this blog?

 This is despite the fact that there is a LOT of evidence that if you have blood lead levels much over 20 ug/dL, you are facing a barrage of deleterious effects:

 There is also a mistaken perception that lead rapidly leaves the body.
-It doesn’t.
+It absolutely doesn’t.
 We continue to accumulate more and more lead in our bones as we age and are exposed to lead.
-Even if you stop working as a painter the lead in your bones takes many decades to leave your body and as the total amount of lead in our bones and bodies increases, so do the ill effects of lead.
+Even if you stop working as a painter the lead in your bones takes many decades to leave your body and as the amount of lead in our bones and bodies increases, so do the ill effects of lead.

 Clinical studies have consistently demonstrated that lead exposure is associated with a negative impact on a range of health issues involving the heart, kidneys and brain.
 A number of large-scale epidemiological studies have indicated a strong link between elevated blood lead levels in adults and premature death from cardiovascular disease.
 A longitudinal study compared cognitive test results of men with both high bone lead levels and no bone lead levels.
 Men with higher levels of lead in their bones showed cognitive declines comparable to aging an extra five years.